Podcast Marketing Strategy: The Podcast Discoverability Triangle

-The reason I chose “triangle” for this visualisation is that I believe that each of the three challenges above is supportive of each other.
-You could simply market to overcome one of the three or two of the three, but in engineering a triangular structure is far stronger and thus, for our podcast marketing to be as strong as possible, we must target overcoming all three of the challenges above.
+The reason I chose “triangle” for this visualisation is that I believe that each of the three challenges above is supportive of the other.
+You could simply market to overcome one of the three or two of the three, but in engineering, a triangular structure is far stronger and thus, for our podcast marketing to be as strong as possible, we must target overcoming all three of the challenges above.

 Let’s break each corner of the podcast discoverability triangle down:

 Your potential ideal listener may not even know that podcasting exists.